hallerinos/LabClass_QuantumSystems/README.md

 $$
 \braket{\psi_i|\hat O|\psi_j} = O^\phi_{mn}\braket{\psi_j|\phi_m}\braket{\phi_n|\psi_j} = (U^{\phi\dag} O^\phi U^\phi)_{ij}
 $$

-That's about all we need to get started.
-So let's move to a particular example and figure out the missing steps along the way.
+To get started, let's move to a particular example.

 ## The transverse-field Ising model (TFIM)
 The TFIM is the quantum analog of the classical (Ernst) Ising model, motivated from the study of ferromagnetism in statistical mechanics.